Nextiva / Blog / VoIP

 Aircall’s IVR system offers these unique features:

-In addition to IVR capabilities, Aircall provides access to integrations, APIs, SMS functionality, telephony features like call recording and click-to-dial, and unlimited simultaneous outbound calls.
+In addition to IVR capabilities, Aircall offers access to integrations, APIs, SMS functionality, telephony features such as call recording and click-to-dial, and unlimited simultaneous outbound calls.

 Pricing